 Ford has previously said it expected to lose between $500 million and $600 million in Europe this year as a stubborn sovereign debt crisis saps consumer confidence and lowers auto sales industrywide.
 That has left the region with too many auto factories as vehicle demand declines.
 Ford had a pretax loss of $149 million in Europe in the first three months of the year.

 European pretax losses this year may now exceed $1.1 billion for Ford and be greater than the deficit General Motors Co.
-(GM) may face in the region, Adam Jonas, an analyst with Morgan Stanley, wrote in a note yesterday.
+(GM:US) may face in the region, Adam Jonas, an analyst with Morgan Stanley, wrote in a note yesterday.
 Ford is using just 63 percent of its European factory capacity, Jonas estimated.

 Ford’s filing “serves as a wake-up call to investors and governments alike,” wrote Jonas, who rates Ford “overweight” and cut his full-year earnings estimate 14 percent to $1.30 a share.
 “Ford must reduce capacity urgently.
 It won’t be easy, but we believe they have the balance sheet and political will to pull it off.”